 Play Some Tug of War With Your Dog

 Tug is a great way to mentally & physically challenge your dog.
 Short games of tug work wonders for tiring out our canine friends.
 Minute for minute a nice game of tug is one of the most physically & mentally challenging games you can play.
 And contrary to myth playing tug of war with your dog will not make him aggressive.
 If you don’t already have a dog tug toy you can make your own pretty easily with some fleece or old t-shirts.

 Change up Your Walking Routine

-Daily walks can get a little mundane if you’re going the same route everyday.
+The daily dog walk can get a little mundane if you’re taking the same route everyday.
 Switch it up by exploring new neighborhoods or parks and changing up the pace.
 Allowing your dog to smell their surroundings is a great way to enrich the experience for them.
 Dogs aren’t just visual creatures – they learn a lot from all those interesting smells.
 Giving them the opportunity to sniff around adds a lot of great mental stimulation.

 Use Interactive Dog Toys

 Using food dispensing toys, such as the Kong Wobbler and Bob-A-Lot Treat Dispenser, are an easy way to give your dog some more mental stimulation and relieve dog boredom at the same time.
 There’s also a lot of great DIY toys you can make from items around your house like the great dog bottle game.
 Interactive dog toys are a great way to keep your dog occupied and mentally stimulated.